Las Lajas, Panama

 When we asked people living in Las Lajas about club and activities where newcomers can meet others, they responded:

 "Expats in Las Lajas often join local clubs and activities to meet new people and immerse themselves in the local culture.
 These can include language exchange clubs, where they can practice their Spanish and help locals with their English.
 They may also join local sports clubs, such as surfing or hiking groups, which are popular due to the area's beautiful natural surroundings.
 In addition, expats often participate in community service or volunteer work, which not only allows them to give back to their new community, but also provides opportunities to meet locals and other expats.
 They may volunteer at local schools, hospitals, or environmental conservation projects.
 Expats also meet people by attending local events and festivals.
 These can range from music concerts to food festivals, and are a great way to experience the local culture and meet people with similar interests.
 Another popular way for expats to meet people in Las Lajas is by attending local church services or joining religious study groups.
 Even for those who are not particularly religious, these gatherings can provide a sense of community and a chance to meet locals and fellow expats.
 Finally, many expats in Las Lajas meet people simply by frequenting local businesses, such as cafes, restaurants, and shops.
-By becoming a regular customer, they can get to know the staff and other patrons, and feel more integrated into the local community," wrote one member in Las Lajas.
+By becoming a regular customer, they can get to know the staff and other patrons, and feel more integrated into the local community," remarked one expat who made the move to Las Lajas.

 Click connect to have our partner contact you via e-mail and/or phone.